ikfoundation.org

 Promoting Natural & Cultural History

-Some years ago out of pure historical interest I made a number of embroidery reproductions from various provinces in Sweden, originating in the 18th- and 19th-centuries.
-The aim now is to share these samples and compare with the original embroideries and other primary sources in a new series of essays.
-This first observation is looking closer into the very fine embroidery of the old technique blackwork – called “svartstick” in the province of Dalarna.
-One of many fascinating styles of embroideries, once done by very skilled hands to great craftsmanship and artistry.
+Some years ago, out of pure historical interest, I made a number of embroidery reproductions from various provinces in Sweden, originating in the 18th- and 19th centuries.
+The aim now is to share these samples and compare them with the original embroideries and other primary sources in a new series of essays.
+This first observation looks closely at the delicate embroidery of the old blackwork technique called “svartstick” in the province of Dalarna.
+It is one of many fascinating styles of embroidery, once done by very skilled hands to outstanding craftsmanship and artistry.

-The blackwork technique has a widespread history with its roots in Medieval times, but the technique can particularly be studied from exclusive embroidered details in clothing/fashion depicted in works of art from the 16th century.
-For example via Hans Holbein the Younger’s (1497-1543) many portraits or at numerous occasions in depictions of Elizabeth I (1533-1603).
-But in Sweden this type of blackwork also became immensely popular by the well-to-do during this period, and later on it also spread to and influenced more groups in the society.
+The blackwork technique has a widespread history with its roots in Medieval times, but the technique can mainly be studied from exclusive embroidered details in clothing/fashion depicted in works of art from the 16th century.
+For example, in Hans Holbein the Younger’s (1497-1543), many portraits or, on numerous occasions, depictions of Elizabeth I (1533-1603).
+However, in Sweden, this type of blackwork also became immensely popular, with the well-to-do during this period, and later on, it also spread to and influenced more groups in society.

-During the 19th century the blackwork in Sweden had developed into a so-called provincial embroidery – foremost in Dalarna – where it became known as “svartstick” [black stitching] where the technique was embroidered with black silk on a white cotton fabric.
+During the 19th century, the blackwork in Sweden had developed into a so-called provincial embroidery – foremost in Dalarna – where it became known as “svartstick” [black stitching], where the technique was embroidered with black silk on white cotton fabric.
 As shown in the photograph above, the style of stitching was used to decorate neckerchiefs belonging to the female festive dress of the parish Leksand.
-The said garment hold several local names, among others “Svartsticksklädet” and “Tuppaklädet”.
-The embellishing corner tassels were also important details, coming to their best advantages when used as a triangular folded neckerchief to beautify the women’s best clothing.
-Judging by that several hundred neckerchiefs – with an almost identical layout of individually chosen embroidery patterns – are kept at Swedish museums today, it must have been in frequent use in this geographically restricted area of one single parish.
+The said garment holds several local names, among others “Svartsticksklädet” and “Tuppaklädet”.
+The embellishing corner tassels were also important details, coming to their best advantage when used as a triangular folded neckerchief to beautify the women’s best clothing.
+Judging by the fact that several hundred neckerchiefs – with an almost identical layout of individually chosen embroidery patterns – are kept at Swedish museums today, they must have been frequently used in this geographically restricted area of one single parish.

 The attempt to reproduce the embroidery type was made with black silk in cross-, back-, square- and satin stitches.
 Such original 19th century embroideries were usually sewn on cotton, which was regarded as superior and more fashionable than linen.
-However, it was not possible to find a similar type of cotton material so it was decided to use a fine linen as replacement.
-The combination of stitches are not complex in itself, but the tiny stitching overall need to be carried out with precision to reach a satisfactory result.
-It must also be noted, that the preferred 19th century cotton qualities were even finer and more dense, which resulted in a higher degree of difficulty.
+However, it was not possible to find a similar type of cotton material, so it was decided to use fine linen as a replacement.
+The combination of stitches is not complex in itself, but the tiny stitching overall needs to be carried out with precision to reach a satisfactory result.
+It must also be noted that the preferred 19th century cotton qualities were even finer and denser, which resulted in a higher degree of difficulty.

 Sources: